bronzehedwick/chrisdeluca/content/article/practical-internet-security.md

 keep away from some shady hacker collective that has a personal vendetta against *you*.

-Despite what movies have told us, both of these scenarios, and most likely that other one you're thinking of right now, doesn't really happen much, if at all.
+Both of these scenarios, and most likely that other one you're thinking of right now, doesn't really happen much, if at all.
 No one is sitting there guessing your password (no human, at least).

 So what does happen?